-In 2015, she competed in the FIDE Women's World Chess Championship (2015), defeating Shamima Akter Liza and Ekaterina Kovalevskaya in the first two rounds before bowing out to Meri Arabidze in the rapid game tiebreaker of the third round.
+In 2015, she competed in the Women's World Championship Knockout Tournament (2015), defeating Shamima Akter Liza and Ekaterina Valentinovna Kovalevskaya in the first two rounds before bowing out to Meri Arabidze in the rapid game tiebreaker of the third round.

 Also in 2000, Čmilytė played for Lithuania and won the Gold Medal for Board One (Women’s) at the Chess Olympiad in Istanbul in 2000.
 In 2004, she won the Gold Medal at 36th Olympiad (2004) for best percentage on top board, edging out Zsuzsa Polgar who took silver.
 In May 2010, she won 7/7 games in the 43rd team championship for women played in Bulgaria.
 She played board 3 for Lithuania in the Chess Olympiad (2010).
 In October 2013 in the European Club Cup (2013) she played board 2 for the Romanian team CS Politehnica-Antibiotice Iaşi, helping it to 4th place and in November 2013, when she won individual gold for top board representing Lithuania in the European Team Championship (Women) (2013). Čmilytė was also a member of the Snowdrops team that won the Snowdrops - Oldhands (2013) match, scoring 4.5/8, defeating veteran GM Borislav Ivkov and drawing with the other veteran GMs.